 Wildlife and ecology are considered one of the most important aspects of the cemetery by the visitors and is very diverse.
 Walks and talks take place regularly and there are a number of insects and even beehives there are bats as well as foxes and squirrels are often visible when visiting.

 There are many ways in which volunteers can contribute.
-If you are interested in considering these opportunities further please contact email@example.com for the attention of Ann Mulcare or visit the South Lodge Project Office for an application form.
+If you are interested in considering these opportunities further please contact email@example.com or firstname.lastname@example.org or email@example.com.
 You can become a member and/or volunteer with The Friends of Brompton Cemetery, for further details see our Friends page.
 The Friends of Brompton Cemetery is an independent organisation entirely reliant on the work of volunteers and is keen to recruit not only new members, but people with the time and energy to contribute actively to the well being and upkeep of the cemetery.
 This is especially important as the extensive developments arising out of the Heritage and Big Lottery Fund project rely heavily on volunteer work.

 We do not know for sure, but know that we have at least forty different nationalities interred in the cemetery.

 Yes, but the dog must be on a lead at all times and be kept on the designated paths, and carry your pick-up bag.